tru5tzz/group1-mock/sensor_server/readme.md

 1. Make sure a bootloader is installed.
 See the Troubleshooting section.
 2. Build and flash the **Bluetooth Mesh - SoC Sensor Server** example to your device.
 3. If not run in low power mode, do step 6.
 For run an example of a Low Power Node-enabled energy-efficient Bluetooth Mesh switch application.
-The example need to remove LCD display and logging features: event logging, log, iostream usart, command line interface
+The example needs to remove logging features: event logging, log, iostream usart, and command line interface.
+And then add features: low power node.
+When adding a low-power node will have some problems, you need to re-config in components: Blob transfer server and Firmware update server.
+You can refer config in the example **Bluetooth Mesh - SoC Switch low power node**
-4. Delete file app_out_log.c
+5. Delete file app_out_log.c
-5. Copy the file below into the project: app.c, app.h, sl_btmesh_set_uuid.c, sl_btmesh_set_uuid.h.
-Build and flash to the device again.
+6. Copy the file below into the project: app.c, app.h, sl_btmesh_set_uuid.c, sl_btmesh_set_uuid.h.
+7. If you want to change the uuid device, do this step.
+In file sl_bluetooth.c: add function sl_btmesh_set_my_uuid(evt) before function sl_bt_provisionee_on_event(evt).
+And then build and flash to the device again.
-6. Reset the device by pressing and releasing the reset button on the mainboard while pressing BTN0.
+8. Reset the device by pressing and releasing the reset button on the mainboard while pressing BTN0.
 The message "Factory reset" should appear on the LCD screen if not run in a low-power node.
-7. Provision the device in one of three ways:
+9. Provision the device in one of three ways:

    - NCP Host provisioner examples, see for example an SDK folder `app/btmesh/example_host/btmesh_host_provisioner` or [github](https://github.com/SiliconLabs/bluetooth_mesh_stack_features/tree/master/provisioning)